deepgenerativemodels/default-project/README.md

 > NOTE: Metrics logged during training (e.g. IS, FID, KID) are approximations computed using limited data.
 Use `eval.py` to compute accurate metrics.

-# Project Instruction
-// TODO: Project summary and link to the released project instruction.

 # Baseline Models
 The baseline models are Residual SNGANs from [Mimicry: Towards the Reproducibility of GAN Research](https://github.com/kwotsin/mimicry).